Anil1111/Academic-Projects-Tutorials/Typescript/notes.md

 function WithTemplate2(template: string, hookId: string) {
 return (constructor: any) => {
     const hookEl = document.getElementById(hookId);
-    const p = new constructor(); //creating a new object with the constructor if (hookEl){
+    const p = new constructor(); //the constructor function represents the class Pers4 and will retain all the prop and params passed below if (hookEl){
       hookEl.innerHTML = template;
       hookEl.querySelector('h1')!.textContent = p.name;